-The must, on payment by the applicant of the amounts referred to in subclause (3) (b) within the period referred to in that provision, enter or cause to be entered the applicant’s name in the register of members and, on the name being so entered, the applicant becomes a member of the association.
+The Secretary or Delegate, on payment by the applicant of the amounts referred to in subclause (4) (b) within the period referred to in that provision, enter or cause to be entered the applicant’s name in the register of members and, on the name being so entered, the applicant becomes a member of the association.

 6A.
 Notification by members

-Each member must promptly notify the CEO in writing of any change in their qualification to be a member of the association.
+Each member must promptly notify the Secretary or Delegate in writing of any change in their qualification to be a member of the association.

-Each Landcare Body Corporate Member, in addition to the obligation in rule 6A(1), must promptly notify the CEO in writing of any change in the person nominated as its nominated representative.
+Where a member is a Group Body, must promptly notify the CEO in writing signed by an authorised officer or delegate, of any change of its Nominated Representative.

-A person nominated as a nominated representative of a Landcare Body Corporate Member must consent to the nomination in writing.
+A person nominated as a Nominated Representative of a Group Body must consent to the nomination in writing.

 If:

 (a) a member has failed to notify the association of their change in postal address to be shown on the register of members;